 The Wolfenden Lecture

-The annual Wolfenden Lecture is named after the report written by the Wolfenden Committee, chaired by Lord Wolfenden in 1957.
-Lord Wolfenden was the University’s Vice-Chancellor from 1950 to 1964.
+Our annual Wolfenden Lecture is named after the landmark 1957 Wolfenden Report, chaired by Lord Wolfenden, the University of Reading Vice-Chancellor from 1950 to 1964.

 The report became a key milestone in LGBT+ history in the UK when it was recommended that "… homosexual behaviour between consenting adults in private should no longer be a criminal offence."